 Awarded from the 2010 FOA, the C Ditch/Needle Rock Project involves piping a portion of the C Ditch Company's existing unlined ditches in a tributary to the Cottonwood Creek drainage of the Gunnison River near Crawford, Colorado.
 In July 2012, Reclamation entered into an agreement to provide up to \$1.43 million from the Basinwide Program to pipe 2.5 miles of existing ditches with an expected salt load reduction of about 1,284 tons per year.
-Construction began in the fall of 2013 and is expected to be completed in the fall of 2014.
+Construction began in the fall of 2013 and is substantially complete.